sufian015/ecommarce-dashboard/README.md

 # ecommarce-dashboard
-## This excel dashboard based on pivot table and KPI
+## Designed an Excel-based dashboard using pivot tables and KPIs to provide actionable insights for an e-commerce business:

-### inside the project
+Data Preparation: Cleaned and organized raw data for analysis.
-* Data cleaning.
+1.Pivot Table Analysis: Used dynamic tables to extract insights.
-* Pivot Table analysis.
+Visualizations:
-* Compare sales and profit in combo chart in pivot table..
+2.Combo chart to compare sales and profit trends.
-* Profit based on category in waterfall chart.
+3.Waterfall chart showing profit distribution by category.
-* sales based on category in pie chart.
+4.Pie chart to highlight sales contribution by category.
-* sales based on state in map chart.
+5.Map chart for state-wise sales visualization.
-* top 5 sales sub-category sales in bar chart.
+6.Bar chart for top 5 sub-categories in sales.